sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 **Solution**

 Distributed Cloud Services simplify these challenges by providing centralized security services, which include volumetric DDoS protection, API protection, and bot mitigation as part of WAF configurations at the network edge.
-This is enabled by installing and operating a Customer Edge (CE) in various on‑premises environments, such as VMware, OpenShift, Nutanix, or F5’s own rSeries appliances.
+This is enabled by installing and operating a Customer Edge (CE) in various on‑premises environments, such as VMware, OpenShift, Nutanix.

 (1) **Global Services Tier**